viesturz/klipper/docs/Command_Templates.md

 [gcode_macro slow_fan]
 gcode:
   M106 S{ printer.fan.speed * 0.9 * 255}
+python:
+  gcode.M106(S=printer.fan.speed * 0.9 * 255)
 ```

 Available fields are defined in the
 [Status Reference](Status_Reference.md) document.

 Important!
-Macros are first evaluated in entirety and only then are
+Gcode Macros are first evaluated in entirety and only then are
 the resulting commands executed.
 If a macro issues a command that
 alters the state of the printer, the results of that state change will
 not be visible during the evaluation of the macro.
 This can also
 result in subtle behavior when a macro generates commands that call
 other macros, as the called macro is evaluated when it is invoked
 (which is after the entire evaluation of the calling macro).
+This does not apply to Python Macros that are evaluated one command at a time.

 By convention, the name immediately following `printer` is the name of
 a config section.
 So, for example, `printer.fan` refers to the fan